Skip to main contentSkip to footer

 Teaching

-Anne teaches various topics on the MSc Global Health programme including violence as a determinant of health, research methods, infectious diseases and global health.
-She also supervises dissertation for the MSc Global Health.
-She is the module leader for the Communicable Disease module; and a module leader for Research Practice in Global Contexts; Conflict Violence and Health; Global Health Dissertation.
+She teaches various topics on the MSc Global Health and MSc Public Health programmes including violence as a determinant of health, research methods, infectious diseases, epidemiology and global health.
+She also supervises research projects for MSc Global Health and MSc Public Health dissertation; Individual Research Project (IRP) for undergraduate medical students and Junior Research Associate (JRA) projects.

 Selected publications